 It is a web-based application.
 That acts as a Git manager.
 That offers project wikis and deployment pipelines.
 Gitlab is a completely integrated solution for SDLC and DevOps.
 It was founded in 2014 and owned by Gitlab Inc.

 Gitlab is intended to reduce development costs and increase productivity.
+There are tons of GitLab tools.
 From project planning to project delivery.
 All the stages of development are provided in a single app.
 It is more of a premium version of Github.

 It allows developers to collaborate.
 Importing projects is very smooth from different sources.
 Like Github, Bitbucket, google drive, etc.

-- One of the best project management repository.
+- One of the best project management repositories.